fernastereo/docutrack-landing/README.md

 # docutrack-landing

-This template should help get you started developing with Vue 3 in Vite.
+This project is a landing page for Docutrack, a comprehensive document management system built with Vue 3 and Vite.

 ## Recommended IDE Setup